caylent-solutions/terraform-modules/README.md

 - Based on the type of changes, it triggers either:
   - `terraform-module-validation.yml` for Terraform module changes
   - `non-terraform-validation.yml` for non-Terraform changes
-    - Includes Go code quality checks with minimum 20% test coverage requirement
+    - Includes Go and Rego code quality checks
+    - Runs unit tests and integration tests
+    - Enforces minimum test coverage requirements

 ## Documentation